FlaxEngine/FlaxDocs/manual/graphics/shaders/custom-compute-shader.md

 ## 3. Dispatching compute

 Next step is to write a script that will invoke the compute shader execution on a GPU.
-To do so we will use C# script that implements **PostProcessEffect** class which is used to inject custom rendering code into the in-build graphics pipeline.
+To do so we will use a C# script that implements **PostProcessEffect** class which is used to inject custom rendering code into the in-built graphics pipeline.
 You can also override the *Order* and *Location* properties to have even more control over rendering.

 Create C# script and add it to the any actor on the scene.
 You can use [this tutorial](../../scripting/new-script.md) to learn how to do it.
 Then, write the following code: